juangamella/abcd/README.md

 # ABCD vs A-ICP comparison

+This repository contains the code to reproduce the results comparing [ABCD](https://arxiv.org/abs/1902.10347) to A-ICP in the paper *Active Invariant Causal Prediction: Experiment Selection through Stability*, by Juan L Gamella and Christina Heinze-Deml.

-This repo is forked from [agrawalraj/active_learning](https://github.com/agrawalraj/active_learning).
+The repository is forked from [agrawalraj/active_learning](https://github.com/agrawalraj/active_learning), which contains the original implementation of [ABCD](https://arxiv.org/abs/1902.10347).
 It contains minor changes to the code to get it to run and retrieve results for the experiments comparing ABCD to [A-ICP](https://github.com/juangamella/aicp).
 Changes to the original code are marked with a comment: `#A-ICP paper: *`.

 ## Dependencies